microsmt/Microsmt-PNP-hardware/README.md

 4：We do not have a separate software version.
 It is recommended to obtain the firmware dedicated to OPENPNP from the following link.
 It is contributed by makr.
                   https://makr.zone/smoothieware-new-firmware-for-pnp/500/

+#  Notice
+  The  sch  and  pcb  document   only  open with  AD.

 #  Thank